Najlaron/PySPRESSO/README.md

 # PMF-pipeline
-WIP: pipeline to perform peak matrix filtering, qc and batch corrections and statistics
+This is a WIP pipeline to perform Peak Matrix Filtering (PMF), qc and batch corrections as well as statistics and visualizations